top of page

 I have been fascinated by clay and the mesmeric quality of the potter's wheel most of my life.
 I finally took a pottery class at the Folk House about 10+ years ago and fell in love with it.
 Despite the difficulty of learning to throw, including using a right handed wheel when I am very left handed, I couldn't let it go.
 This resulted in many, many wonky pots.
 However slowly, slowly I made progress.

-I left my job as CEO of Puppet Place just before COVID 19, intending the return to freelance creative producing.
+I left my job as CEO of Puppet Place just before COVID 19, intending a return to freelance theatre producing.
 However, I found myself thinking more and more about the clay, so I decided to step away from the performing arts and see what the world of ceramics had to offer.

 Previous Work